gambitph/Stackable/src/plugins/global-settings/colors/readme.md

 ### ```stackable.global-settings.inspector```

-This includes all the component rendered in the Global Settings sidebar.
+This includes all the components rendered in the Global Settings sidebar.